1 Hume's Argument on Miracles

 "multiple attestations may be sufficient to warrant belief in an

-Note the important difference between his 'example', where 'the number'
+important difference between his 'example', where 'the number'

 of subjects with 'two differences' (they wear trousers or skirts), are clearly

 specified whereas Kevin's 'hypothetical data' will

 relate to an 'open-ended' number of subjects (the world's population?)

 infinite possibility of 'differences' (miraculous happenings).
 Before

 identifying further flaws in Kevin's rationale, a few words defining

 and clarifying basic statistical terminology that might be helpful for